SUPERCILEX/Robot-Scouter/README.md

 1. Run `./gradlew check` to make sure the Travis build will pass
 1. That's it! 🚀

-**Note:** to improve build performance, pass in the `devBuild` flag to Gradle by searching for `Gradle-Android Compiler` in Intellij and adding `-PdevBuild` to the CLI options.

 ## Psst... 🤐

 If you want to get the latest build from master, you can join the